What the hell is Agility: Do you know how to explain it without hesitations?

 But if you want to be proud of your students’ fighting skills, your competitors Kumite results or the effectiveness of your classes in street’s real self-defense you must take this knowledge with you.

-When you want to help your students to be better fighters, you must take several recommendations into note.
+When you want to help your students to be better fighters, you must take several recommendations into the note.

 First, introduce in your classes a bunch of perceptual and decision-making exercises, with appropriate stimulus and responses.
 You must adapt those exercises to the classes you have in your Dojo.